 It is important to read about the formalities of each country before visiting, because applying for visas can take a lot of time.
 Some countries may grant a visa on arrival to certain passport holders, but never assume this, do your research.

 Customs in certain countries (like new zealand or fiji) sometimes require an Advance Notice of Arrival.
 A failure to send this document before arriving might result in hefty fees.
 Most countries have designated ports of entry for visiting yachts, usually a port with a customs, immigration and quarantine office.

-Upon arriving in the country, fly your yellow quarantine flag and proceed to the quarantine anchorage, or dock.
+Upon arriving in the country, fly your yellow quarantine flag (we just hang a yellow cloth with clothes pins, see above picture hehe) and proceed to the quarantine anchorage, or dock.
 In some cases, you might have to hail the Port Authority on VHF to announce your arrival.
 They will not allow you to touch land until you're properly checked in.
 Countries like New Zealand and Australia demand that your vessel's bottom be clean (they will require proof), to avoid introducing invasive species into its home waters.

 Some countries will give visa extensions, but plan appropriately and apply long before it is set to expire.
 If your boat needs repairs, or cannot leave due to weather, you may be allowed a short extension (for a price).

 Upon entry or departure, you may need to pay the immigration, customs, health and quarantine officers.
 These fees are documented, it is best to learn what prices to expect before arriving.
 We find Noonsite to be a good up-to-date ressource for country-specific information on fees, customs or quarantine procedures.